Chapter 3 Demand and Supply

 Start Up: Crazy for Coffee

-Starbucks Coffee Company has revolutionized the coffee-drinking habits of millions of people all over the world.
+Starbucks Coffee Company revolutionized the coffee-drinking habits of millions of Americans.
 Starbucks, whose bright green-and-white logo is almost as familiar as the golden arches of McDonald’s, began in Seattle in 1971.
 Fifteen years later it had grown into a chain of four stores in the Seattle area.
-Then in 1987 Howard Schultz, a former Starbucks employee, who had become intrigued by the culture of Italian coffee bars, bought the company from its founders for $3.8 million.
-In 2011, Americans were willingly paying $5 or more for a cappuccino or a latté, and Starbucks had grown to become an international chain, with approximately 17,000 stores in more than 50 countries.
+Then in 1987 Howard Schultz, a former Starbucks employee, who had become enamored with the culture of Italian coffee bars during a trip to Italy, bought the company from its founders for $3.8 million.
+In 2008, Americans were willingly paying $3 or more for a cappuccino or a latté, and Starbuck’s had grown to become an international chain, with over 16,000 stores around the world.

 The change in American consumers’ taste for coffee and the profits raked in by Starbucks lured other companies to get into the game.
 Retailers such as Seattle’s Best Coffee and Gloria Jean’s Coffees entered the market, and today there are thousands of coffee bars, carts, drive-throughs, and kiosks in downtowns, malls, and airports all around the country.
 Even McDonald’s began selling specialty coffees.

 But over the last decade the price of coffee beans has been quite volatile.
 Just as consumers were growing accustomed to their cappuccinos and lattés, in 1997, the price of coffee beans shot up.
 Excessive rain and labor strikes in coffee-growing areas of South America had reduced the supply of coffee, leading to a rise in its price.
 In the early 2000s, Vietnam flooded the market with coffee, and the price of coffee beans plummeted.
 More recently, weather conditions in various coffee-growing countries reduced supply, and the price of coffee beans went back up.